This post may contain affiliate links. Please see my disclosure policy for details.

 Now all that’s left is to edit and post!

-So that’s my top 12 drop dead gorgeous Instagram spots in Istanbul.
+So that’s my top 12 gorgeous Instagram spots in Istanbul.
 As well as getting your photos, I know you’re simply going to fall in love with Istanbul as much as I did.

 If you did happen to find this post useful and/or used it to take any of your Instagram photos.
 Tag me so I can see, would love to see your feed.
-My Instagram is here; hit me up, follow for follow and all that jazz!
+My Instagram is here; hit me up, follow for following and all that jazz!